wp-plugins/wordfence/readme.txt

 Tested up to: 3.3.2
 Stable tag: 1.4.2

-Wordfence Security is a free enterprise class security plugin that includes a firewall, anti-virus scanning and other security features for your WordPress websites.
+Wordfence Security is a free enterprise class security plugin that includes a firewall, virus scanning, real-time traffic with geolocation and more.

 == Description ==